-NOTHING LIKE ANYTHING- CTF attempts to mould the character and temperament of the young ones and hone their latent talents through PLAY thus honouring UNO's convention on" Right of the Child to Play".
+Nothing like anything CTF attempts to mould the character and temperament of the young ones & hone their latent through Play thus honouring UNO's convention On Right of the child to play.

-Toys represent a world of delight , a land of enchantment and magic, where kids make friends, converse with apparently inanimate objects, find fulfillment and satisfaction, and are completely at home happy and peaceful.
-Games socialize, teach discipline, honesty, truth, courage, etc .and develop the spirit of co-operative competitiveness.
-Till the human society realizes this basic truth, it will remain incomplete.CHILDREN
+Toys represent a world of delight, a land of enchantment and magic where kids make friends, converse with apparently inanimate objects,find fulfillment and satisfaction & are completely at home happy & peaceful.
+Games socialize, teach discipling , honesty truth courage,etc

 A general study of controlled group(who had no play facilities) and an experimental group having Khelvigyan center showed the following result in favor of our project: